 Is the baby's breast-feeding mother experiencing nipple pain, a low milk supply or mastitis?

-Is your child a thumb-sucker?
+Is your child a thumb or finger-sucker?

 Is your child snoring?

 Is your child a mouth breather (during the day or night)?